barryclark/jekyll-now/_posts/2020-07-27-how-gpt3-works-visualizations-animations.md

 <!--more-->

 Training is the process of exposing the model to lots of text.
-It has been done once and complete.
+That process has been completed.
 All the experiments you see now are from that one trained model.
 It was estimated to cost 355 GPU years and cost $4.6m.